2023 Chinese FA Cup

 The 2023 Chinese Football Association Cup (2023中国足球协会杯) was the 25th edition of the Chinese FA Cup.
 64 teams participated in the competition, 16 Super League teams, 16 League One teams, 16 League Two teams and 16 amateur teams.
 The draw for the 2023 Chinese FA Cup will be held on 5 May 2023.
 On 4 May 2023, Chinese Football Association published the list of amateur teams competing in the competition.

-The defending champions are Chinese Super League side Shandong Taishan.
+The three-time defending champions were Chinese Super League side Shandong Taishan, but they were defeated 1-0 in the final by Shanghai Shenhua, who won their 6th title.

 Schedule

 The Chinese Football Association announced the schedule of 2023 Chinese FA Cup on 7 April 2023.